node flow

 Relationship to snapshots

-As DatasetSeries, node flows are realized through flow snapshot datasets, which are temporal slices of the flow.
+As DatasetSeries, node flows are realized through mesh-resource.node-component.flow-snapshot (Private) datasets, which are temporal slices of the flow.
 To borrow a phrase from the PROV model, we say that a snapshot is a specialization of the node flow.

 Relationship pattern:

-Every node flow has at least two concrete snapshots: current snapshot and next snapshot.
+Every node flow has at least two concrete snapshots: default snapshot and mesh-resource.node-component.flow-shot.working (Private).

-The node flow is a DatasetSeries and may have multiple version snapshots.
+The node flow is a DatasetSeries and may have multiple mesh-resource.node-component.flow-snapshot.version (Private)s.

 Ontology Example